Sheldorpanda/archive/README.md

 ###2, From ER Diagram to SQL script

 The material I wrote for the professor of Database Management when I worked as a teaching assistant.
-It consists of very basic concepts and illustrations of how to convert a conceptual ER diagram to actual DDL and DML scripts in SQL, assited by MySQL workbench.
+It consists of very basic concepts and illustrations of how to convert a conceptual ER diagram to actual DDL scripts in SQL, assited by MySQL workbench.
 It is naive but applied knowledge of back-end development for students.

 ###3, Algorithm Notes